top of page

 Geoff gets a koala stamp for cleanest shoes :-)

-FLASH PLANTING - juLY SESSIONS 2024
+FLASH WEEDINGPLANTING - juLY SESSIONS 2024

 'Tis the cool season for planting!
 More than 100 indigenous plants, species including Dianella amoena, Pultenaea pedunculata, Leucochrysum albicans, Dianella longifolia laevis, Chrysocephallum apiculatum, Brachyscome diversifolia, Tetratheca ciliata, and Craspedia variabilis.